What is the Three Peaks Challenge?

 Finally, you will reach Snowdon, the highest mountain in Wales, standing tall at 3,560 ft. above sea level.
 The name Snowdon means ‘snow hill’ and snow can often be seen covering parts of the mountain.
 The views from the summit are spectacular – on a clear day you will be lucky enough to have views of Snowdonia, Anglesey, Pembrokeshire and Ireland!
 Located in Snowdonia National Park, the mountain is said to be the mythical resting place of the giant Rhita Gawr, who was killed by King Arthur.
 Snowdon is the perfect mountain to end the Three Peaks challenge on!

 After a group briefing, evening meal and overnight stay in Fort William, it is time to start our adventure!
 After a hearty breakfast we begin our summit of Scotland’s highest peak – the mighty Ben Nevis.
-Taking about 3.5hours the ascent involves a steady climb, zig-zagging our way to the top of the UK.
+Taking about 3.5hours to the summit the ascent involves a steady climb, zig-zagging our way to the top of the UK.
 At the summit we have a chance to take in the surrounding breath-taking Scottish Highlands, before starting our descent.
 Upon returning to our starting point we jump straight into our vehicle and head South to the Lake District!

 Starting our trek nice and early, we begin our final summit from Pen-Y-Pass at around 6am.
 We ascend Snowdon via the scenic Pyg Track, with fantastic views of the ridge of Crib Goch and Snowdon’s largest lake – Llyn Llydaw.
 Upon reaching the summit we will be rewarded with spectacular views across Snowdonia, stretching as far as the eye can see.
 We return to our vehicles following the same route, before enjoying a well-deserved celebratory breakfast in Llanberis.